icypeas-tech/linkedin-adder/README.md

 <h1 align="center">
-  The ultimate Free Open Source Solution for automatically accept connection requests on LinkedIn!
+The definitive solution that is both free and open-source, designed for automatically accepting connection requests on LinkedIn!

 </h1>